Skip to content

 Customised Treatment

-At Sage Medical Clinic, our hair specialists personalise each FUE hair transplant treatment to suit the unique needs of the patient.
-Factors such as age, sex, facial contours, and desired hair density are taken into consideration before the procedure is finalised.
+Our hair specialists personalise each FUE hair transplant treatment to suit each patient’s unique needs.
+Factors such as age, sex, facial contours, and desired hair density are considered before the procedure is finalised.

 No Special Maintenance Required

-The small excisions will scab in a matter of days and shed naturally, and no special care is also required after this.
-This means that once the transplanted hair starts to grow, it requires no special maintenance.
+The excisions will scab in a matter of days and shed naturally, and no special care is required after this.
+Once the transplanted hair starts to grow, it also requires no special maintenance.
 The transplanted hair can be treated and styled just like natural hair, providing a hassle-free solution for long-term hair restoration.

 What Are the Differences Between FUT and FUE Hair Transplants